 UW-Madison is committed to diversity.
 Women and minorities are encouraged to apply.

-Grants (up to $4,000 each) for international travel and research that will support the objectives of the grant are available for:
+Grants of up to $4,000 each, including at least $1,500 for international travel and up to $2,500 for research, that will support the objectives of the grant are available for:

-Applicants must be U.S. citizens or permanent residents currently enrolled in PhD or MS degree programs.
+Applicants must be currently enrolled in a U.S. PhD or MS degree program.
 Preference will be given to UW-Madison students.

 Our requirements of the IGERT Associates are: